Štěpán Vachoušek

 Štěpán Vachoušek (born 26 July 1979) is a Czech former professional footballer who played as a midfielder.
-He spent most of his career playing for FK Teplice.
-He played for the Czech Republic at Euro 2004.
+He spent most of his career playing for FK Teplice, but also spent time abroad playing for clubs in France and Austria.
+He played internationally for the Czech Republic at youth and full level, winning the 2002 UEFA European Under-21 Championship with the under-21 team before making his way to the full team, for whom he played 23 times between 2002 and 2006, including at Euro 2004.
 He is a skillful left-wingback or playmaker.

 Club career

 Vachoušek started playing in the Czech First League for FK Teplice in the 1997–98 season.

 He left his home country to play for French club Olympique de Marseille in 2003 before moving to FK Austria Wien in 2004.
 He returned to FK Teplice in 2008.
 He joined Sparta Prague on loan in 2010, but spent just four months there before returning in December of the same year.
 In March 2014 the player extended his contract with Teplice until the end of the 2014–15 season.
+He retired from playing at the end of the 2016–17 Czech First League, describing the move as "the most difficult decision in my life".

 International career

 Vachoušek represented his country at youth level, playing in the final of the 2002 UEFA European Under-21 Championship, a match in which the Czech Republic won the tournament.

 In June 2004 he was named in his nation's squad for the Euro 2004 tournament.
 He played in the match against Germany at the tournament.